 Have Fun at Aeroparque Juan Pablo II

-Aeroparque Juan Pablo II is a comprehensive recreational park offering many activities for the whole family.
+Aeroparque Juan Pablo II is a large recreational park with activities for all ages, making it a popular spot for families.

 It opens from Tuesday until Sunday from 9:30 am until 4:30 pm and Saturday and Sunday until 5 pm.